VolodyaVechirko/WeatherApp/README.md

 Koin is used as a dependency injection tool.

 What are not included:
-Unit tests
+Unit tests,
-Android data binding (xml)
+Android data binding (xml),
-Android navigation (arch comp)
+Android navigation (arch comp),
-DiffUtils for RecyclerView
+DiffUtils for RecyclerView.